 Beachcombing Britain – The Best Spots To Find Treasures this Spring!
-Beaches are not just for sun and swimming, there is plenty to be found by the coast during the spring as we are blessed with some of the best beachcombing spots.
+Beaches are not just for sun and swimming, there is plenty to be found by the coast during spring as we are blessed with some of the best beachcombing spots.
 If you are looking for fun things to do why not unleash the adventurer in you?
 Spend a spring day on the beach taking part in a natural treasure hunt with friends and family.
 What a great way to spend a healthy, educational, fun day out with the children.
 It costs almost nothing, all you need is a suitable pair of shoes for climbing over rocks and good stick.
 There are no rules, no age, nor time limits.

 Top Ten Beaches for Beachcombing

-1. Runswick Bay, North Yorkshire (picture to right)
+1. Runswick Bay, North Yorkshire (picture below)